Allegheny-Computer-Science-101-F2021/computer-science-101-fall-2021-ee-intersection-algorithms-Yanqiao4396/writing/reflection.md

    └─ 0.003 list.append  <built-in>:0
          [2 frames hidden]  <built-in>
 ```
-: Summary of the runs for the ListDouble algorithm:

 Run 1: ListDouble with a small input
 Run 2: ListDouble with a large input
 ```